bjorg/KaleidscapeMoviesCSV/ReadMe.md

 ## Get Invoices

 First log into the Kaleidescape webstore.
-Use the browser development tools to get the value of the `STORE_PROD_SESSION_ID` cookie.
+Then go to _Manage_ > _Account_ > _Purchase History_.
+Once you see your purchase history, use the browser development tools to get the value of the `STORE_PROD_SESSION_ID` cookie.

 Second, run the following commands to get the list of all invoices on the account:
 ```shell